elsudan/portfolio/ML-specialization/README.md

 # Machine Learning Specialization
-This folder contains the assignments of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) in collaboration between DeepLearning.AI and Stanford Online, by Dr. Andrew Ng.
+This folder contains my assignments for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) in collaboration between DeepLearning.AI and Stanford Online, by Dr. Andrew Ng.

 This Specialization has 3 parts :
 1. Supervised Machine Learning: Regression and Classification